fpgholizadeh/Udacity-CarND-Capstone/README.md

 ![alt text][image4]

-   *Model:* To train the model we used TensorFlow object detection API - a framework with several model architecture to train and evaluate object detection task.
+ To train the model we used TensorFlow object detection API - a framework with several model architecture to train and evaluate object detection task.
 TensorFlow provides a model zoo pre-trained on various datasets.
 We decided to use the object detection model pre-trained on the COCO dataset since it already contains the traffic light category and will be helpful for our final model tuning.
 We use “ssd_inception_v2_coco” to have a good trade-off between computation cost and model efficiency.
 We use a SSD with the Inception V2 backbone.
 Inception was originally introduced by Google to reduce the computational complexity of the network while maintaining its efficiency.
 Central to inception models are the inception blocks where the input feature maps are convoluted with multiple kernels with size 3x3 and 1x1.
 Having smaller kernels helps the models to the computationally efficient, since smaller kernel requires less Floating-point operations.

  ![alt text][backbone]